hendrakurn/InjectiveMarketsAPI/README.md

 ## Why MarketLens?

+Every developer building on Injective rewrites the same data aggregation logic from scratch.
+MarketLens eliminates that — one API, clean endpoints, computed metrics ready to use.
-Building on Injective means dealing with multiple data sources — Chain gRPC, Indexer API, and Chronos API — each with different formats and levels of abstraction.
+Building on Injective means dealing with multiple data sources Chain gRPC, Indexer API, and Chronos API each with different formats and levels of abstraction.
 Getting a simple answer like *"is this market healthy enough for my trading bot?"* requires hundreds of lines of boilerplate.
+Raw Injective data tells you what happened.
+MarketLens tells you what it means market health, volatility, and liquidity scores in a single request.
+Stop parsing orderbooks, stop calculating spreads, marketLens gives you the answers, not the raw data.
+` "Injective data is powerful but complex.
+MarketLens makes it simple." `

 MarketLens abstracts all of that into clean REST endpoints with computed metrics: